-A great way to learn the 7 different types of case questions, is to practice with cases provided directly by BCG.
+A great way to learn the 7 different types of case questions, is to practise with cases provided directly by BCG.
 On their website, BCG has a case library where you can learn the same kind of scenarios you might encounter on your BCG case interview.

 Check out BCG's case library here, and try to map the questions in each case to the 7 different question types we have listed above.

-As you're practicing, try to replicate real-life conditions as much as possible.
+As you're practising, try to replicate real-life conditions as much as possible.
 In the next few sections, we'll highlight a few tips that will help you perform on the candidate-led cases BCG uses.
 If you want even more tips, check out our larger post about case interview tips.